 User experience designers are responsible for the customer-facing side of technological products.
 Human-computer interaction specialists research traditional and nontraditional methods of interfacing with technology.

 GetSmarter – MIT’s Computer Science and Artificial Intelligence Laboratory

 GetSmarter has teamed up with MIT’s Computer Science and Artificial Intelligence Laboratory (CSAIL) to offer a six-week course in human-computer interaction for user experience design.

-Eight of MIT’s CSAIL experts go over the fundamental of UX design and also dive into the frontier areas of their UX and HCI research.
-The course curriculum has six modules: the essence of interaction design; non-traditional and multimodal user interfaces; collaborative computer interaction; intelligent user interfaces and prototyping; multimedia, speech, and vision in computer interaction; and the future direction of human-computer interface.
-The program costs $2,500, and requires between eight and ten hours of study each week.
+Eight of MIT’s CSAIL experts go over the fundamentals of UX design and also dive into the frontier areas of their UX and HCI research.
+The course curriculum has six modules: the essence of interaction design; Natural interaction; collaborative computer interaction; intelligent user interfaces and prototyping; multimedia, speech, and vision in computer interaction; and the future directions of user interaction.
+The program costs $2,500 and requires between eight and ten hours of study each week.

 Virtual reality specialists design and test simulated realities with user interfaces.
 Augmented reality specialists use wearable tech to layer simulated realities over top of daily life.

 edX – The University of California, San Diego

 The University of California, San Diego, and edX have a professional certificate program in VR app development.
 Over three courses, students will study computer graphics, the fundamentals of VR, and the creation of VR applications.

 Individual topics within these courses include 3D tracking and input devices, VR app design, VR and game engines, and 3D user interaction, among others.
 Working with Unity 3D and OpenGL, graduates leave the program with working VR apps of their own.
 The program costs a total of $267.30, but each course may be taken individually, either for free or for a certificate.
 The latter option costs $99 per course.